 Factories and plants in the chemical, water and wastewater, pulp and paper, and other industries are known for their massive process piping networks controlled by thousands of valves.
 Until recently, these systems were operated with various types of manually operated valves.

-How can you get the most out of remote IoT monitoring?
+How can you get the most out of IoT remote monitoring?

 In recent decades, digital technologies have evolved rapidly.
 From the age of mechanization to automation, factories and production have made a huge leap.
 Today, with the introduction of cyber-physical systems and networks in industry, they have gone one step further.

-• Choose a system that is compatible with multiple types of equipment from different manufacturers to reduce equipment costs and simplify equipment procurement.
+- Choose a system that is compatible with multiple types of equipment from different manufacturers to reduce equipment costs and simplify equipment procurement.

-• Avoid further costly software adaptations for industrial communication protocols.
-IoT sensors are integrated directly into the central control system via a simple interface.
+- Avoid further costly software adaptations for industrial communication protocols.
+IoT-Sensors are integrated directly into the central control system via a simple interface.

-• Installation on your plant should be quick and easy.
+- Installation on your plant should be quick and easy.
 No cables are required and the system can be delivered fully pre-configured.
 This reduces deployment and operating costs when thousands of devices are involved.

-• Position, temperature and other data changes can be communicated to your control system, allowing you to quickly adjust your factory processes to optimal performance levels.
+- Position, temperature and other data changes can be communicated to your control system, allowing you to quickly adjust your factory processes to optimal performance levels.

 By keeping information about all positions and the condition of the equipment up to date, you can prevent accidents and increase occupational safety in the company.
 You can also prevent environmental damage by ensuring that no hazardous substances are released from the plant.

-IoT remote monitoring can save your business money
+IoT-Remote monitoring can save your company money

 Remote monitoring systems and industrial IoT wireless technologies can enable significant cost savings in production facilities by providing simple but reliable solutions with an optimal cost-benefit ratio.